shahkush18/knowledge-based-systems/README.md

  3)  tentative plan for analysis on GCP

  i)  EDA and Preprocessing : Data has been already pre processed.
-We can directly work on it and implement the recommendation algorithm. ii)  Dashboard for User group, Dashboard for Data Engineers : iii)  GCP further processing - ML : We will use ALS(Alternative Least Square) algorithm which is Collaborative filtering algorithm built in Apache MLlib. iv)  Evaluation of results :  We will be evaluating our result by RMSE(Root Mean Square Error).
+We can directly work on it and implement the recommendation algorithm. ii)  Dashboard for User group, Dashboard for Data Engineers : We will plan to represent graphically the genres which are most recommended to a particular user.
+Also dashboards for the user to watch a movie if has likes the movie of same genre. iii)  GCP further processing - ML : We will use ALS(Alternative Least Square) algorithm which is Collaborative filtering algorithm built in Apache MLlib. iv)  Evaluation of results :  We will be evaluating our result by RMSE(Root Mean Square Error).
 The smaller the value is the accurate result will be.
 In ALS , we have different features as well , we will try to implement and tune the algorithm to get the least RMSE.
  v)  Steps for production model : We will load our data in Predictive model which is based on ALS.
 Later on We will train our model with partial data and check RMSE .
-After training , we will be testing our model and prepare the model for Production data. vi)  Final Dashboard for User Group
+After training , we will be testing our model and prepare the model for Production data. vi)  Final Dashboard for User Group: Finally, users will view the what movies have been most recommended.
+This will be based on the movie and user matrix that will help to recommend movies to users based on the ratings given by users.